yegor256/iccq.github.io/pages/index.md

 [ACM Small](http://www.acm.org/publications/authors/submissions)
 template (available in both LaTeX and Word formats).

-Submitted papers may be at most 12 pages in 10 point font, including bibliographic references and appendices.
+Submitted papers may be at most 12 pages, including bibliographic references and appendices.

 Submissions do not meet the above requirements will be rejected without review.